 You also have to trust that the revenue you’re managing is correct, and if someone came in and edited that spreadsheet at all, how could you possibly rely on it without an audit trail of the changes?
 You don’t know, what you don’t know.
 So how can you know?

-Now, if your revenue management or finance team is any more than one person (and chances are you’re not running that business alone), you may run into reluctance getting the entire team out of their comfort zone and into a new solution.
+Now, if your revenue management or finance team is any more than one person (and chances are you’re not running that business alone), you may run into a reluctance to get the entire team out of their comfort zone and into a new solution.
 However, complying with ASC 606 is a huge change in itself.

-Making the necessary changes to your internal systems not only mitigates security risks associated with managing human and technological resources, but it also creates efficiencies business wide.
+Making the necessary changes to your internal systems not only mitigates security risks associated with managing human and technological resources, but also creates efficiencies business-wide.
 Not to sound redundant but… you should be focused on managing the revenue – not the spreadsheet.

 SOFTRAX offers superior experience, knowledge, products, and services to address your company’s ASC 606 needs.
-We encourage you to visit https://www.softrax.com/about/contact-us to learn more about SOFTRAX and the value we can provide for your company’s ASC 606 adoption.
+We encourage you to contact us to learn more about SOFTRAX and the value we can provide for your company’s ASC 606 adoption.